THERAKOS ECP ImmunomodulationTM

 The procedural steps3

-• Methoxsalen* is added to the buffy coat fraction and cells are photoactivated by ultraviolet A light
+- A photosensitising agent* is added to the buffy coat fraction† and cells are photoactivated by UVA light

 Please refer to the appropriate operator’s manual for further details prior to prescribing ECP therapy.